dgpetrie/draft-petrie-vcon/vcon_charter.md

-# VCON BOF Charter Proposal
+#The  VCON BOF Charter Proposal

 ## Introduction and Group Overview